GrantBirki/errbot/README.md

 > Note x2: Running `make run` will start the `errbot-dev` bot and can be invoked with `!` rather than the usual `.`

+Remember to read the **Project Components** section above to get a feel for the components of the bot that are created with this command.

 ---

 ## Making your own plugin / function 🔌